python-telegram-bot/python-telegram-bot/README.rst

 We have made you a wrapper you can't refuse

+We have a vibrant community of developers helping each other in our `Telegram group <https://telegram.me/pythontelegrambotgroup>`_.
+Join us!

 *Stay tuned for library updates and new releases on our* `Telegram Channel <https://telegram.me/pythontelegrambotchannel>`_.

 .. image:: https://img.shields.io/pypi/v/python-telegram-bot.svg